 - All medication is kept in Student Services for administration to students.
-This includes both prescribed and non-prescribed medication. - The Administration Office requires a Request for Administer of Prescribed Medication to a Student-Form 1 and a Medical Practitioner Advice to School-Form 2 to accompany prescribed medications.
-These forms are available to collect from the front office or parents can request a copy to be emailed. - Any over the counter medications (including Nurofen) must be accompanied by a completed Register of Administration of Medication (Casual Basis) form from a parent with instructions for use.
+This includes both prescribed and non-prescribed medication. - The Administration Office requires a Request to Administer Prescribed Medication Form 1 and a Medical Practitioner Advice to School Form 2 to accompany prescribed medications.
+These forms are available to collect from the front office or parents can request a copy to be emailed. - Any over the counter medications (including Nurofen, Panadol etc) must be accompanied by a completed Request to Administer Medication (Casual Basis) form from a parent with instructions for use.
+This form is available to collect from the front office or parents can request a copy to be emailed.
+The medication must be supplied with a chemist's label attached with your child's name and dosage required. - Panadol and Nurofen will not be administered to students unless they have supplied their own medication and completed a Request to Administer Medication (Casual Basis) form.